FelixAbrahamsson/jupyter-git/README.md

 ## Usage
 - option `--write` will write notebook data to .nbgit.
 Run the script with this option, then commit the .nbgit folder and proceed as normal.
 - option `--read` will read notebook data from .nbgit into .ipynb files.
 OBS: This will overwrite existing notebooks with the same name.

+### TODO:
+- Turn it into a git extension